-I make rods out of my home in Bellingham, looking from a window over little Lost Creek (…good luck finding it).
-I’m up by 5 most every morning,
+I make Shuksan split-cane flyrods out of my home in Bellingham, looking from a window over little Lost Creek.
+I’m up before 5 most mornings, and coffee is always on.

 I love books, write a fair amount, and still listen to music on a record player.
 My rods are a culmination of experiences and an expression of my relationship with fire and water.